fuglaro/Thumby-Website/docs/Blockly/Simplest-Game.md

 ## The Game Loop

-Most games are built with a set of repeating instructions which keep repeating continously until the game ends.
+Most games are built with a set of repeating instructions which keep repeating continuously until the game ends.
 These repeating instructions follow these main steps:

 * Move things around.
 * Draw a picture of the moved things.